jazz-community/ewm-scm-utils/README.md

 The JAR files are supposed to be in this specific folder.

-To run the EWM SCM Utils, edit the SCMUtils.bat or SCMUtils.sh and change the environment variables JAVA_HOME and PLAIN_JAVA to your Java JRE and the Plain Java Client Libraries you installed e.g. our values e.g.
+To run the EWM SCM Utils, edit the SCMUtils.bat or SCMUtils.sh and change the environment variables JAVA_HOME and PLAIN_JAVA to your Java JRE and the Plain Java Client Libraries you installed your values e.g.

 PLAIN_JAVA=C:\ELM702\PlainJavaAPI